dev0x1/bbs-signature/draft-bbs-signatures.md

 ### Sign

-Sign computes a signature from SK, PK, over a vector of messages.
-This method describes deterministic signing.
-For threshold signing, XOF can be replaced with a PRF due to the insecurity of deterministic threshold signing.
+This operation computes a deterministic signature from an SK, over a header and a vector of messages.

 ```
-signature = Sign(SK, PK, (msg_1,..., msg_L), (H_1,..., H_L), header)
+signature = Sign(SK, header, (msg_1,..., msg_L))

 Inputs:

-- msg_1,..., msg_L, octet strings.
-Messages to be signed.
-- H_1,..., H_L, points of G1.
-Generators used to sign the messages.
-- SK, a secret key output from KeyGen.
+- SK, a secret key of the form outputted by the KeyGen operation.
-- PK, a public key output from SkToPk.
-- header, an optional octet string containing context and application specific
+- header, an optional octet string containing context and application specific information.
-          information.
 If not supplied, it defaults to an empty string.
+- msg_1,..., msg_L, an optional vector of octet strings.
+Application specific messages.

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID, ASCII string.
 The unique ID of the ciphersuite.
 - H_s, point of G1.
 The generator for the blinding value of the signature.
 - H_d, point of G1.
 The generator used to sign the signature domain.
+- H_1,..., H_L, points of G1.
+Generators used to commit each message.

 Outputs:

 - signature, an octet string.

 Procedure:

+1. PK = SkToPk(SK)

 1. (W, H0, H) = octets_to_point(PK)